z669016/adventofcode-2018/README.md

 although it was slow (over 2 seconds for part 1).
 For part 2, I changed the implementation to use an ```ArrayList````` which ran way faster but still too slow for part 2.
 So, I created an implementation wich used nodes in a double linked list.
 That outperformed the other implementatiom, and had no issue what-so-ever with part 2.

+## Day 10
+This one was nasty ...
+I used a ```Message``` class to do the work on a list of ```MovingPoint``` objects.
+I implemented a grid method that created a grid to hold all the points and visualize the message.
+The grid was sized ass small as possible, so unused area around the cloud of points would not be in the grid.

+When playing the sample, the grid reduced in size an appeared to be at his smallest size when the message HI appeared.
+So, apparently, the message can be read when the grid is at the smallest possible size.

+I then implemented a decrypt message that would move all the points until the grid would be at its smallest size, and then ```decrypt()``` would return that grid.
+As the initial grid was very large, the decrypt method would not create a grid until its size would be smaller than 80x40.

+For part 2, I only had to count the calls to ```move()``` all the points until the smallest possible grid was found.